How to stay motivated when the days are short?

 Your environment significantly affects motivation.
 On shorter days, it is important to create a workspace that feels cozy and inviting.

 Consider including elements like warm lighting, comfortable seating, and inspirational decor.
-For example, having some greenery on your work area can boost positivity; research shows indoor plants can enhance productivity by up to 15%.
+For example, having some greenery in your work area can boost positivity; research shows indoor plants can enhance productivity by up to 15%.
 Using adjustable lamps to replicate natural light can also be handy when sunlight is scarce.

 A well-designed workstation can boost your mood and keep you focused on your job, making it easier to get through low-energy moments.